 One example of Koshland Pharm’s commitment to quality is demonstrated through the use of an ointment mill for all of its topical creams, lotions and ointments.
 The picture on the right shows the difference between a cream that has been run through the ointment mill and one which has not.
 This equipment allows for compounded creams with the most effective, consistent transdermal absorption.
 Not all compounding pharmacies use an ointment mill to make their creams.

-To read more about how to evaluate a compounding pharmacy for quality and safety standards, see the handout to the left, “How to Evaluate a Compounding Pharmacy.”
+To read more about how to evaluate a compounding pharmacy for quality and safety standards, see our handout “Evaluating Quality in a Compounding Pharmacy.”

 For another thorough quality questionnaire from the International Academy of Compounding Pharmacists, see this handout (click here).